-In order to minimise the impact on the most vulnerable consumers, the Moldovan government is in the process of preparing two emergency measures: an income-targeted framework to support socially disadvantaged households and a volume-based compensation of price increases for household bills for gas and heating.
-The number of households that would receive income-targeted assistance will increase (according to estimations by ca. 88 000), by increasing the threshold of the monthly minimum guaranteed income.
-Furthermore, the monthly sum socially disadvantaged families will receive increase by 40 percent.
-The volume-based compensation will be available to about 745 000 households for gas bills and to about 222 000 households for heating bills, staggered on consumption levels.
-These measures are expected to be put in place by Q1, 2022.
+In order to minimise the impact on the most vulnerable consumers, the Moldovan government is in the prepared two emergency measures: an income-targeted framework to support socially disadvantaged households and a volume-based compensation of price increases for household bills for gas and heating.
+The number of households that received income-targeted assistance increased (by ca. 88 000), by increasing the threshold of the monthly minimum guaranteed income.
+Furthermore, the monthly sum socially disadvantaged families received increased by 40 percent.
+The volume-based compensation was available to about 745 000 households for gas bills and to about 222 000 households for heating bills, staggered on consumption levels.
+These measures were put in place by Q1, 2022.
+The government is in the process of developing more targeted compensation system, taking into account the income of the consumers for heating bills for the heating season 2022-2023.